I ended my visit to the Scottish village of Dunning with a delicious Sunday lunch at the Kirkstyle Inn.

-Meanwhile, Mark had opted for the home-made doughnuts.
+Meanwhile, my guest had opted for the home-made doughnuts.
 These came very highly recommended by the Inn’s manager, and she was spot on with her recommendation!

 The bowl contained three home-made doughnuts: one filled with jam, one with cream, and the last one with chocolate sauce.
-They all sat alongside a scoop of Arran milk icecream, and Mark enjoyed every last bit – apart from the spoonful that I pinched!
+They all sat alongside a scoop of Arran milk ice cream, which was every bit as creamy as you’d hope for!

-And as Mark was driving us onwards to our next stop, I decided to try out the Kirkstyle Inn’s very own gin – Little Earl.
+And as I wasn’t driving that day, I decided to try out the Kirkstyle Inn’s very own gin – Little Earl.
 It was served with a slice of orange and Fever-Tree Mediterranean tonic water and was a delicious way to end my meal.